The Descriptive Complexity of Graph Neural Networks: First-Order Logic with Counting

 To capture non-uniformity in descriptive complexity, we add \emph{built-in relations}.
 The classical way of doing this is to only consider structures with universe $\{0,\ldots,n-1\}$, for some $n\in\Nat$, and then add relation symbols $S$ to the language that have a fixed interpretation $S^{(n)}\subseteq \{0,\ldots,n-1\}^k$ in all structures with universe $\{0,\ldots,n-1\}$.
 Slightly more abstractly, we can consider ordered structures and transfer the definition of $S^{(n)}$ to all linearly ordered structures of order $n$ via the natural mapping $i\mapsto\angles i$.

-We take a slightly different approach to built-in relations here, which allows us to also use them over structures that are not necessarily ordered.
+We take a different approach to built-in relations here, which allows us to also use them over structures that are not necessarily ordered.
 A \emph{built-in numerical relation} is simply a relation over $\Nat$, that is, a subset $N\subseteq\Nat^k$ for some $k\ge0$, the \emph{arity} of $N$.
 We use the same letter $N$ to denote both the relation $N\subseteq\Nat^k$ and a $k$-ary relation symbol representing it in the logic.
 In other words, the relation symbol $N$ will be interpreted by the same relation $N\subseteq\Nat^k$ in all structures.
 We extend the logic $\FOC$ by new atomic formulas $N(y_1,\ldots,y_k)$ for all $k$-ary numerical relations $N$ and number variables $y_1,\ldots,y_k$, with the obvious semantics.
-By $\FOCnu$ we denote the extension of $\FOC$ to formulas using arbitrary built-in numerical relations.\footnote{Think of the index 'nu' as an abbreviation of either 'numerical' or 'non-uniform'}
+By $\FOCnu$ we denote the extension of $\FOC$ to formulas using arbitrary built-in numerical relations.\footnote{Think of the index 'nu' as an abbreviation of either 'numerical' or 'non-uniform'.} We will later use the same notation $\logic F\nuni$ for fragments $\logic F$ of $\FOC$ to denote the extension of $\logic F$ to formulas using built-in numerical relations.

 Then it easily follows from Theorem~\ref{theo:bis} that $\FOCnu$ captures (non-uniform) $\TC^0$.
 (Or it can be proved directly, in fact, it is much easier to prove than Theorem~\ref{theo:bis}.)

 \begin{corollary} Let $\CC$ be a class of ordered $\tau$-structures.
 Then $L(\CC)$ is in $\TC^0$ if and only if there is a closed $\FOCnu$-formula $\psi$ of vocabulary $\tau\cup\{\les\}$ such that for all ordered $\tau$-structures $A$ it holds that $ A\in\CC\iff A\models\psi. $ \end{corollary}